Twelve Ways to Stop Gambling Addiction Forever

 7. Hand Over Control of Your Money

 Ask a close family member to handle your money.
 If you do not have money on your person, you will be less apt to impulsively gamble money away.
 It will be hard, but it is an important step in your recovery.
 Also, do not allow yourself access to ATM or credit cards.
-Just keep a small amount of cash with you, so you are not tempted to spend the money gambling.
+Just keep a small amount of cash with you, so you cannot spend the money gambling.

 8. List the Cons of Gambling and the Pros of Quitting

 Make a list about how your gambling problem has affected your life in a negative way.
 Write as much as you can.
 Make the list on the left side of a sheet of paper so you have room on the right side.
-On the right side right about how your life will change for the better when you stop gambling.
+On the right side, write about how your life will change for the better when you stop gambling.

 9. Make a Financial Plan

 Talk to a debt counselor about your gambling debts.
 Ask for advice about how to relieve financial pressure and solve financial problems caused by your gambling.
 The financial stress that you have from gambling addiction debts can drive you back to gambling if not addressed.
 Financial problems are the biggest consequence of gambling, and help is available.
 Be sure to use a non-profit debt assistance agency, and not one that is for-profit.